The Creation of the Violin

 "The Creation of the Violin" (Die Erschaffung der Geige) is a Transylvanian/South Hungarian Roma (gypsy) fairy tale.

 There are two such tales by the same title.
 In the tale mainly discussed here, a boy is born to a mother, who dies in childbirth, having conceived the baby by consuming the hag-witch's prescription of milk inside a pumpkin.
 The boy wins the king's daughter by succeeding in performing an unprecedented feat: with the help of the fairy queen Matuya/Matuja, he creates the world's first violin and bow, and plays it to his audience who laugh and cry to the tune, under the influence of the fairy.

 The other tale of this same title is recognized as an analogue of the Grimm tale "The Singing Bone".

 Textual sources

 The tale, translated into German, was published by Heinrich von Wlislocki in 1890 and included in his German book, About the Travelling Gypsy People: Scenes of the Life of the Transylvanian Gypsies.
 Wlislocki attributes his source to be Siebenbürgisch (Transylvanian) Gypsy, but admits the story is also known among the kortorar (nomadic gypsies) in Southern Hungary.

-An original text written in Romani, with the German translation appended, was published in (Antal Herrmann)'s paper; this text being presumably South Hungarian-Romani.
+An original text written in Romani, with the German translation appended, was published in Anton Herrmann (Antal Herrmann)'s paper; this text being presumably South Hungarian-Romani.
 (Note: The term schetra ('violin') which appears in the text is commented as being South Hungarian.)